-Administered by Administration:
+Administered by Administration.

-- In-School Suspension - In-school suspensions are given after a student exhibits behavior that results in the loss of the privilege to return to class. - Students are assigned an area where they will be supervised by a staff member and work alone to complete their assignments. - Out-of-School Suspension: - Students may be given an out-of-school suspension any time their behavior is unacceptable.
+- Overnight Assignment - Overnight assignments are given by the administration.
+These assignments take precedence over all other assignments and must be turned in upon entering the classroom on the next school day. - The teacher and the administration work together to create a developmentally appropriate assignment that will allow the student time to reflect on his/her behavior, and understand the importance of making changes. - Students who fail to complete an overnight assignment to the satisfaction of the administration will be prohibited from attending class until the assignment is satisfactorily completed. - In-School Suspension - In-school suspensions are given after a student exhibits behavior that results in the loss of the privilege to return to class. - Students are assigned an area where they will be supervised by a staff member and work alone to complete their assignments. - Out-of-School Suspension: - Students may be given an out-of-school suspension at any time their behavior is unacceptable.
 Out-of-school suspensions are typically issued for 1, 2, or 3 days.
 All out-of-school suspensions are accompanied by a project that must be completed by the child during their time out of school.
 Students are provided with a project that has been intentionally developed to align to their developmental level and specific needs.
 The goal of each project is to give students an opportunity to reflect on their choices and understand the importance of making positive changes upon their return to school.
 Suspension projects are designed to be an opportunity for students to view their behavior from a different perspective and provide the time that is needed outside of school to stop, think, and refocus on positive changes.
-With parent support, the results can be positive and successful. - Each project includes a specific list of criteria that must be met.
+With parent support, the results can be positive and successful.

+- Each project includes a specific list of criteria that must be met.
 Failure to meet all of the criteria will result in the child not being permitted to return to class until all the criteria has met the satisfaction of the administration.
-Students are prohibited from taking part in any school activity/function while on suspension. - Removal from the National Junior Honor Society and extra-curricular activities, such as sports, performing arts, Student Council, ambassadors, etc.
+Students are prohibited from taking part in any school activity/function while on suspension. - Removal from the National Junior Honor Society and extra-curricular activities, such as sports, performing arts, Student Council, ambassadors, etc. - Expulsion: Expulsion usually occurs when the above behavior interventions have not resulted in a positive and continual change in a student's behavior.

-- Expulsion:

-Expulsion usually occurs when the above behavior interventions have not resulted in a positive and continual change in a student's behavior.
 However, expulsion may also be the first punishment issued, if the serious nature of the behavior, in the sole judgment of the school administration, warrants expulsion.
 The decision made by the Pastor and Principal shall be final.